 Colonization with Burkholderia cepacia complex occurs in about 2.6% of patients and may be associated with more rapid pulmonary deterioration.

-Nontuberculous mycobacteria Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more , including Mycobacterium avium complex and M. abscessus, are potential respiratory pathogens.
+Nontuberculous mycobacteria Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more , including Mycobacterium avium complex and M. abscessus, are potential respiratory pathogens.
 Prevalence is around 14% and varies with age and geographic location.
 Differentiating infection from colonization can be challenging.

-Other common respiratory pathogens include Stenotrophomonas maltophilia, Achromobacter xylosoxidans, and Aspergillus Aspergillosis Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in the environment... read more species.
+Other common respiratory pathogens include Stenotrophomonas maltophilia, Achromobacter xylosoxidans, and Aspergillus Aspergillosis Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in... read more species.